-Note: This is the fourth in a series of six posts.
+Note: This is the fifth in a series of six posts.
 They originally appeared as one article in the December 2014 issue of Quirk’s Marketing Research Review under the title: “The Value of Being There: Five ways to Breathe New Life into Qualitative Research.”

 For other techniques that make the most of in-person research, check out these other posts: